graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 python -m unittest discover tests -p "*_test.py" -v
 ```

-The "tests" value instructs unittest to look at this particular folder whilst the "-p" option instructs unittest to run the test(s)r matching certain filename patterns.
-To enable verbosity output, you just add "-v" into the command.
+**tests** refers to the folder to which unittest should start executing the tests from, whilsts **-p** option instructs unittest to execute the test(s) matching certain filename patterns.
+To enable verbosity output, you just need to add **-v** into the command.

 If you do not want to run a suite of tests within a particular folder, you can execute tests based on a specific module: